Cornelii/TIL/HTML,CSS,bootstrap,etc/intro to Web& Bootstrap.md

 * HTML+CSS+JavaScript(ES6 - ecmascript)

 ## II.
 REST API (Representational State Transfer)
+This is kind of convention?!

 ## III.
 BootStrap
 put bootstrap CDN code HTML'head

-**Tip**: contents delivery network, or contents distribution network (CDN)
+**Tip**: **contents delivery network, or contents distribution network (CDN)**

-many styles are predefined at the source css file. you can easily use the classes.
+Many styles are predefined at the source css file. you can easily use the styles by assigning corresponding classes.

-You'd better work opening up the bootstrap website.
+You'd better work with opening up the bootstrap website.

 #### 1. colors in bootstrap
     1. primary